PoohaChoi/KAIST-/MAS210/README.md

 We use
-<Elementary Number Thoery> 7th ed.
+Burton's Elementary Number Thoery 7th ed.

 There is some issues to upload my Homework 10 and 11 due to its size.